What do you need to feel prepared for the impacts of climate change?

 HalifACT lays out how we’ll reduce emissions, switch to clean and reliable energy sources, grow our green economy, and show leadership from local government.

-We are committed to making deep change, but success relies on all of us being supported to engage and take action.
-We will share what we hear from you and use your feedback to create climate resources, programs and supports for effective climate action.
+We are committed to making deep change, and we know success relies on all of us being supported to engage and take action.
+Community members can expect to see their feedback reflected in future productions of climate resources, programs, and supports for effective climate action.

 Let's act on climate together by learning from each other!
 Visit our resource page for climate action, if you haven't already.